-Appendix VI contains a comparison table of ITU-T Recommendations and IEC specifications related to the single-mode optical fibre test methods.
+Appendix VI contains a comparison table of ITU-T Recommendations and IEC specifications related to the single-mode and multi-mode optical fibre test methods.

 The comparison contained in the two above quoted tables is very detailed because one of the objectives is to avoid any overlap between ITU-T Recommendations and IEC specifications.